sequelize/umzug/README.md

 node my-umzug-migrator create --name my-migration.js --template path/to/my-template.js
 ```

-This parameter may alternatively be specified via the `UMZUG_MIGRATION_TEMPLATE` environment variable.
+This parameter may alternatively be specified via the `UMZUG_MIGRATION_TEMPLATE` environment variable, to avoid having to pass the path explicitly every time.

 Use `node my-umzug-migrator create --help` for more options.